ddablib/ddablib.github.io/WdwState/5/API/TPJWdwState-Save.md

 ## Remarks

-### v5.4.2 and earlier
+The process used to determine what the ini file name to use changed at v5.5:

+* <5.5

     The ini file name is determined by the _[IniFileName](TPJWdwState-IniFileName.md)_ property and the section within it used to store window state data is stored is determined by the _[Section](TPJWdwState-Section.md)_ property.

     Any _[OnGetIniData](TPJWdwState-OnGetIniData.md)_ event handler can override any of these property values.

     If any of the directories in the path to the ini file name are not present then the save will fail and may raise an exception.

-### v5.5.0 and later
+* ~>5.5

-The ini file name is determined by both the _[IniRootDir](TPJWdwState-IniRootDir.md)_ and _[IniFileName](TPJWdwState-IniFileName.md)_ properties and the section within the ini file used to store window state data is stored is determined by the _[Section](TPJWdwState-Section.md)_ property.
+    The ini file name is determined by both the _[IniRootDir](TPJWdwState-IniRootDir.md)_ and _[IniFileName](TPJWdwState-IniFileName.md)_ properties and the section within the ini file used to store window state data is determined by the _[Section](TPJWdwState-Section.md)_ property.

     Any _[OnGetIniDataEx](TPJWdwState-OnGetIniDataEx.md)_ or _[OnGetIniData](TPJWdwState-OnGetIniData.md)_ event handler can override any of these property values.

     If any of the directories in the path to the ini file name are not present they will be created.